a person wearing robotic devices on their knee and both shoes walks on a treadmill while being observed by researchers

 Research

-Today’s manufacturing systems are not simple input-output systems of machines.
+Today’s manufacturing systems are not simple input-output machines

 Research thrusts